 - Cost effectiveness #1: Agency cost savings and Cost Effectiveness #2: Staff time savings: SHA has struggled with meeting the benchmarks for these two metrics since the agency first reported on them in 2015.
-This is due to the ever-growing portfolio of vouchers the agency has project-based since 2013.
-Staff will continue to monitor the results and may re-benchmark these two metrics in the future. - SHA metric #1: SHA hours saved and Housing choice #5: Increase in resident mobility: SHA has consistently met the benchmark for these two metrics since beginning to report on them in 2015.
+This is due to the ever-growing portfolio of vouchers the agency has project-based since 2013. - SHA metric #1: SHA hours saved and Housing choice #5: Increase in resident mobility.
+SHA has consistently met the benchmark for these two metrics since beginning to report on them in 2015.
 Since 2020, numbers have declined in mobility as evidenced by the fact that the benchmarks for these metrics have not been met since.
-SHA is assuming is attributed to a decrease in mobility through the COVID pandemic, with households opting to stay in place rather than shopping for a new unit.
-With less turnover, fewer hours were "saved" through time saving strategies and there were fewer new move-ins.
+Staff at partner agencies attribute this to staffing shortages, which leads to slower application processing times and unit turnover times.
+As a result, fewer hours were "saved" through time saving strategies and there were fewer new move-ins.
 SHA will continue to monitor these results to see if this becomes a permanent trend or if unit turnover begins to increase again.